Connect with others who understand.

 One myHIVteam member described how anxiety affected them: “When I came back from work, I had this anxiety that everything was going to end very soon.
 I am also terrified because my workplace doesn’t know that I have this virus.
 I have anxiety that they might be able to find out from somewhere.
 I know I have been overthinking things a lot since I found out about my status.”

-It’s not unusual to feel some level of stress when you first receive unexpected or unpleasant health news.
+It’s not unusual to feel stress when receiving unexpected or unpleasant health news.
 Anxiety is considered normal when it lasts for a few weeks or a month.
 However, anxiety that persists for more than six months may be diagnosed as generalized anxiety disorder, a condition that affects about 2 percent of the general population and almost 16 percent of those who are HIV-positive.

 You can take steps to help manage anxiety and keep it from taking over your ability to function.

 Sometimes, professional interventions through psychotherapy or cognitive behavioral therapy (types of talk therapy) are recommended for anxiety.
 You might also ask your doctor if you may benefit from medication, like antidepressants.
-Check in with your health care provider to get medical advice and recommendations regarding treatment for anxiety.
+Check in with your health care provider for medical advice and recommendations regarding treatment for anxiety.

 In addition, here are some key strategies to help you cultivate a positive mindset, calm your worries, and embrace a more fulfilling life with HIV.